pjs90317/Homework-6-Lab-6/Lab-6.md

 serve as the “dropped variable” when we are running our logit regressions)

-# Logit: Fam Size ONLY
+# Logit: Fam Size Only

 Next, let’s run the logit regression to see how the family sizes affect whether someone is in the labor force or not.